thesamtj/alx-system_engineering-devops/0x00-shell_basics/README.md

-A description of the repository
+A description of the script